Anatoly Loktionov: The property

-The approximate value of foreign property is estimated at approximately $173 million.
+The approximate value of foreign property is estimated at $173 million.
 According to the tax authorities of the Russian Federation, the income of Anatoly Loktionov is 396 million rubles, which is equivalent to about 8.8 million pounds sterling – 13 times less than the value of the real estate purchased by him.

 Before returning to Russia, Loktionov lived in the most prestigious area of Knightsbridge – the "golden mile" of London, next to Arab sheikhs and representatives of the Chinese business elite.

 When selling the Loktionov mansion on Rublevka in the closed cottage village of Nikolino (the second Uspenskoye highway), the concern of Moscow realtors appeared.
 Sotheby's International Realty International Real Estate Agency has already informed potential buyers about the price of the estate: $100 million.
 The total area of the estate is 2.3 thousand square meters. m., and the area of the site with all adjacent buildings – 97 acres.